Home Warranty Coverage: What It Is and How It Works

 The best home warranty coverage for you depends on different factors, including your budget and your home’s age.

-Home warranties, like your homeowners insurance policy, are a balancing act.
-You’re paying for a policy that you hope you won’t need to use, because using it means that something has gone wrong.
-So you have to balance how much you’re paying for the policy against the likelihood that you’ll need to use it.
+Home warranties, like homeowners insurance policies, are a balancing act.
+Property owners pay for a policy they hope they’ll never need to use because that would mean something has gone wrong.
+When weighing home warranty cost, homeowners need to consider how much they’re paying for the policy against the likelihood that they’ll need to use it.

-Older homes have older systems and older appliances.
-Even if those systems and appliances have been updated, the updates have been fitted into a home that was built for a different time.
-New ductwork that replaced a radiator-based heating system can be well done, but the spaces into which the ductwork has been forced wasn’t built for it, so complications can arise.
+Older homes typically have older systems and older appliances.
+Even if those systems and appliances have been updated, the updates have been fitted into a home that may have been built with outdated specifications and building codes.
+New ductwork that replaced a radiator-based heating system can be well done, but the spaces into which the ductwork has been forced weren’t built for it, so complications can arise.
 An updated electrical panel and upgraded service may overtax aged circuits that were designed to handle less of a charge.
 In an older, well-maintained home, a home warranty is a great option to protect the homeowner from the natural aging process of the systems.

 The savvy homeowner will assess the age and condition of their home’s systems and appliances, shop through and compare the best home warranty company plans they can find, and see how much coverage they can get for the systems and appliances that they need while keeping to a budget that they can afford even if they never need to use the policy.

 A home warranty can be worth the cost with the right policy.